-Coronavirus: Phase two human clinical trials of Oxford vaccine to begin today
+Covid-19: India’s case count rises to 31.67 lakh, phase 2 trials of Oxford vaccine to begin today

 The study will be done at the Bharati Vidyapeeth Medical College and Hospital in Pune.